-Social emotional learning, for all ages, is the only thing we need to preserve.
-I propose doing away with all academic curriculum for 6-12 months.
-All children will “fall behind” at the same rate, releasing parents from the anxiety that seems to be driving a lot of decision-making.
-Replace academic curriculum with a “listening curriculum” which includes the following:
+Social emotional learning, for all ages, is the one thing we need to preserve.
+I propose doing away with all traditional curriculum for 6-12 months.
+All children will “fall behind”, releasing parents from the anxiety that seems to be driving a lot of decision-making.
+Replace traditional academic curriculum with a “listening curriculum” which includes the following:

 1) Eliminate conventional homework, which can be a source of enormous stress for students and parents alike.

 2) In its place, ask students from elementary through high school to have a conversation with a wide variety of people- a different one every day.
 Family members, friend, neighbors, grocery store clerks, postal workers etc. Include people they know well, know a little, don’t like, or disagree with.
 Then write answers to the following questions: “What went well?”
 “What was difficult?” and “What surprised you?”
 For the youngest children, parents would need to help, which will be useful to the common task of reclaiming the ability to listen to each other. which many seem to have lost in our world today.
 By the end of the year students would compile a “book of listening” from the 2020 pandemic.